Skip to main content

 Lite vs Pro -> why it matters for credits

-Agent One Pro: uses invideo's most powerful models, Claude Opus 4.6 for reasoning, Nano Banana Pro for images, Seedance 2.0 for video, ElevenLabs V3 for voice.
+Agent One Pro: uses invideo's most powerful models - Claude Opus 4.6 for reasoning, Nano Banana Pro, GPT Image 2 or Seedream 5.0 as appropriate for image generations, Seedance 2.0 for video, Eleven labs Voice Design is default for Voice Design & ElevenLabs V3 for Text to Speech.
 Pro delivers the highest quality output but uses more credits per generation as a result.

 How to check credits used